DDI-0/Message-Display/README.md

 Message Storage:\
 Module created to store the message statically to a ROM.
 The message format was in ASCII. <br><br>
 ASCII converter:\
-Module created to manually map the ASCII value to a binary pattern for the 7-segment display.\
+Module created to manually map the ASCII value to a binary pattern for the 7-segment display.  <br><br>
 Scrolling Logic:\
+s